Dynamium/UniRoadMap-Android/README.md

 # UniRoadMap-Android
 The source code of UniRoadMap for Android.

-## Note: This repo contains outdated code.
-We are moving to JetBrains Space, and when there will be functionality to mirror TO GitHub instead of FROM GitHub, this repo will immideately become a mirror.
-I hope you understand.
+## This repo will soon move from GitHub to JetBrains Space with mirroring to GitHub.
+For now there is no available functionality to mirror a repo TO GitHub instead of FROM GitHub.
+When this functionality will be available, repos will be immidiately mirrored to GitHub.
+Just wait :)

+## Note: this repo contains outdated code.